dr-jts/postgis-patterns/overlay/union.md

 #### Solution
 Should be able to find equivalence classes of intersecting polygons and union each separately?

-### Grouping touching Polygons
-Use `ST_ClusterDBSCAN` with very small or zero distance to group touching polygons

 ### Boundary of Coverage of Polygons
 <https://gis.stackexchange.com/questions/324736/extracting-single-boundary-from-multipolygon-in-postgis>